SageofPHY6Paths/SageofPHY6Paths.github.io/_posts/2023-05-14-annihilation-of-caste.md

 Compare this with my own quote from "<a href="https://sage.hinduismdebunked.com/posts/censored-tweets-and-quotes/" target="_blank">Censored tweets and quotes</a>"

-> Caste system is like a branch of a tree.
-If you cut the branch it will again grow.
-You need to the remove the entire roots of the tree and these roots are nothing but Hinduism.
+> The caste system is like a branch of a tree.
+If you cut the branch, it will again grow.
+You need to remove the entire roots of the tree and these roots are nothing but Hinduism.

 So, essentially I said that Hinduism must be eradicated for the caste system to be annihilated.

 Compare the relationship between <a href="https://en.wikipedia.org/wiki/Christian_views_on_slavery" target="_blank">Christianity and slavery</a> to the one between Hinduism and the caste system.
-The caste system is <a href="https://en.wikipedia.org/wiki/Caste_system_in_India#History" target="_blank">older than Hinduism</a> just like slavery is older than Christianity.
+The caste system is <a href="https://en.wikipedia.org/wiki/Caste_system_in_India#History" target="_blank">older than Hinduism</a>, just like slavery is older than Christianity.
 The caste system has been present from the time of Indus Valley Civilisation (3300 BCE - 1700 BCE), whereas Hinduism was created after the Indo-Aryan migrations.

 > In the eighteenth and nineteenth century debates concerning abolition, passages in the Bible were used by both pro-slavery advocates and abolitionists to support their respective views.